 Finally I grew quirky enough to be untouchable, partly thanks to Karel, a Czechoslovakian coach driver.
 Karel (who spelled it Karl to avoid looking girly in scummy northern England) was gloriously exotic, with long blond hair, cowboy boots, a face chiselled by warmer climates, and a silver sports car that he parked outside school when he picked me up after class.

 He was seven years my senior and called me ‘petal’ with gentle irony.
 He taught me about life and love, and the transient nature of both, told magical myths about his past and introduced me to exotic food.
-He ignited a love of travelling that later saw me move to Egypt, then South Africa.
+He ignited a love of travelling that later saw me move to Egypt, then South Africa, and recently to Chile.

 We drove across Europe in his bright yellow coach, my schoolgirl French earning me free passage as the courier.
 We drank wine in Parisian cafes, delivered Roses Lime Cordial and Heinz Tomato Ketchup by the caseload to British bars in Italy, and camped through thunderstorms in Spain.
 When his sportscar died, Karel replaced it with a clunky Citroen 2CV that bounced us all the way to Marrakesh in Morocco.